hitem/HiveNightmare/README.md

 Make sure you visit his repository to get the *.exe

 # Mitigation
-And for all security reasearchers and workers out there, i also added the /Mitigation/ for Bash Bunny so you can easly start remedy your farm! :)
+And for all security researchers and workers out there, i also added the /Mitigation/ so you can easily start remedy your farm! :).
+Note that this might require some extra steps for deployment.
+In my testing, on a Windows 10 with high privileges, it worked out the box.
-Note: Only tested on Windows 10.
-As for Servers, be VERY causious with the Mitigation script as it deletes shadowvolumes.
+IMPORTANT: Only tested on Windows 10.
+As for Servers, be VERY cautious with the Mitigation script as it deletes VSS, in some cases those are used for backup.